All Episodes

 They were not freed.

-I again again a principled politician.
+Again, again, a principled politician.

-Go get the emancipated proc emancipation proclamation.
+Go get the Emancipation Proclamation.

 You can probably get it on the web.

-And then call back and I want you to read the emancipation proclamation to the audience.
+And then call back, and I want you to read the Emancipation Proclamation to the audience.

 Okay?